North America's Trusted Peptide Source

 Are research peptides safe to handle?

 Yes, when proper precautions are followed.
 Wear gloves, use sterile technique, and work in a clean environment.
-Research peptides are not intended for human consumption.
+Research peptides are not intended for human consumption—they are laboratory research materials only.

 How do I dispose of used syringes?